 Nationality: Sudanese

-Spoken Languages: Arabic (Native), English
+Spoken Languages: Arabic (Native), English fluent

-My years of work experience in Sudan as a mobile software technique and call centre agent service, that have provided me the opportunities to develop into a productive career oriented individual.
+My years of work experience in Sudan in the IT industrial and customer service, that have provided me the opportunities to develop into a productive career oriented individual.
 I have experience working within corporate and multi-cultural Organizations and liaising with staff at different levels in the company.
 My main qualities such as being hard working and determined assists me in achieving the company’s goals and also any individual targets and goals set by my manager.
 In all cases I always ensure I am an asset to the company and ensure I give my best in all I do at all times.

 Key Skills: